 (s) Response Plans for Facilities Located Seaward of the Coast Line.
 The regulations at 30 CFR 254 Subpart D implements the facility response planning provision of Oil Pollution Act of 1990 (OPA).
 The rule supersedes an interim rule in effect since February 18, 1993, and allows one plan to be used to cover multiple offshore facilities.
 This allows operators to reduce the cost of spill response compliance without sacrificing environmental protection.
-This also permits the use of the National Response Team's Integrated Contingency Plan Guidance when preparing a plan for MMS review.
-This guidance allows facility owners to consolidate multiple plans required by various agencies into one functional response plan, thereby minimizing duplication.

 (t) Military Warning Areas.
-Military Warning Areas are established in the Flight Information Publication "Area Planning - Special Use Airspace - North and South America" (NIMA reference number PLANXAP1A).
-This document is published by the National Imagery and Mapping Agency, 3200 South Second Street, St. Louis, Missouri 63118-3399.
-The most recent version of this document was published on June 18, 1998; it is expected that it will be reissued from time to time in the future.
+Military Warning Areas are established in the Flight Information Publication "Area Planning - Special Use Airspace - North and South America" published by the National Imagery and Mapping Agency (NIMA), 3200 South Second Street, St. Louis, Missouri 63118-3399; NIMA reference number PLANXAP1A.
+The most recent version of this document was published on May 20, 1999; it is expected that it will be reissued from time to time in the future.

-The Military Areas Stipulation (Stipulation No. 2 in the document "Lease Stipulations for Oil and Gas Lease Sale 172" included in the Sale Notice Package) will be applied to leases in any new areas that may be established by that publication in addition to blocks in those Warning Areas which have had the stipulation in past sales.
+The Military Areas Stipulation (Stipulation No. 2 in the document "Lease Stipulations for Oil and Gas Lease Sale 175" included in the Sale Notice Package) will be applied to leases in any new areas that may be established by that publication in addition to blocks in those Warning Areas which have had the stipulation in past sales.

 Certain restrictions on flights and radio communications in the Warning Areas will require close coordination between lessees (and their operators and agents) and the appropriate military commander using the specific Warning Area.
 It is the responsibility of lessees to establish and maintain contact and coordination with the military commander(s) in any Warning Area in which operations or flights would be expected in the course of occupying and developing any leases; this could include flights through a Warning Area traveling to a leased block which is not in a Warning Area.
 Lessees should establish and maintain contact and coordination with the appropriate military commander(s) whether or not there is a military stipulation in their lease(s).

-The FAA contact for administrative questions about the warning areas is:
+The contact for administrative questions about the warning areas is:

-Federal Aviation Administration Houston Air Route Traffic Control (ARTC) Center 16600 John F. Kennedy Boulevard Houston, Texas 77032 Telephone: (281) 230-5536/5630 structures within the area.
-Mobile Area blocks 829, 957, 958, and 1001 are the unleased blocks within the area.
-These four blocks are offered for leasing in Sale 172 subject to a stipulation to mitigate possible visual impacts from fixed structures on the blocks.
+Federal Aviation Administration Houston Air Route Traffic Control (ARTC) Center 16600 John F. Kennedy Boulevard Houston, Texas 77032 Telephone: (281) 230-5536/5630

+(u) Unleased Blocks Offshore Baldwin County, Alabama.
+The State of Alabama continues to oppose the offering for lease blocks south and within 15 miles of Baldwin County, Alabama.
+The basis of this opposition is to minimize the visual impact of new structures within the area.
+Mobile Area blocks 829, 957, 958, and 1001 are the currently unleased blocks within the area.
+These four blocks are offered for leasing in Sale 175 subject to a stipulation to mitigate possible visual impacts from fixed structures on the blocks.
 The State of Alabama was consulted in the development of the stipulation; while the State's preference is to not offer the four blocks, the State supports the implementation of the stipulation if those blocks are leased.